Google is blasted by UK watchdog for what it calls anti-competitive behavior through digital ads

 The regulator's accusations include charges that Google manipulates advertiser bids so they have higher value when they go into AdX auctions then rival exchanges.
 AdX also gets to bid first in auctions run by Google's publisher ad server, potentially shutting out rivals from the chance to bid, the watchdog said.

 Google now has the chance to reply to the charges.
-The CMA said its considering what is needed to make sure Google ceases the anti-competitive practices.
-It has the power to impose a fine worth up to 10% of a company's annual worldwide revenue.
+The CMA said it's considering what is needed to make sure Google ceases the anti-competitive practices.
+It has the power to impose a fine worth up to 10% of a company's annual worldwide revenue or issue a legally binding order to stop violations of competition law.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.